koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 ## 12: Knowledge Representation

-_In which the authors discuss efforts to engineer ontologies and introduce modal and nonmonotonic logics._
+_In which the authors discuss efforts to engineer ontologies and introduce modal and non-monotonic logics._

 To be frank, I didn't like the ontology-engineering portion of this chapter.